-This bill amends provisions related to the taxation of forest and fruit-tree reservations in Iowa, specifically under Code chapter 427C.
-It establishes that a forest reservation must contain at least two hundred growing forest trees per acre and requires a qualifying application to be submitted by February 1 of the exemption year.
-Additionally, if any buildings are present on the selected area, one acre will be excluded from the tax exemption, although this exclusion will not affect the overall acreage requirement.
+This bill amends the provisions related to the taxation of forest and fruit-tree reservations in Iowa, specifically under Code chapter 427C.
+It establishes that a forest reservation must contain at least 200 growing forest trees per acre and requires a qualifying application to be submitted by February 1 of the exemption year.
+Additionally, if any buildings are present on the designated area, one acre will be excluded from the tax exemption, although this exclusion will not affect the overall acreage requirement.

 Statutes affected: Introduced: 427C.3, 427C.7